Common English Writing Errors Made by Chinese Academic Writers

 Why Mandarin Structure Transfers into English Writing

-When a skilled writer works in their second language, they do not abandon the structural habits of their first language.
+When a skilled writer works in their second language, they don't abandon the structural habits of their first language.
 Those habits are deeply ingrained from years of reading and writing, and they transfer into the new language in predictable ways.
 Linguists call this process language transfer.
-It is not a failure of learning.
-It is a natural feature of how the human brain processes language, and it affects every bilingual writer regardless of how proficient they become in the second language.
+It isn't a failure of learning.
+It's a natural feature of how the human brain processes language, and it affects every bilingual writer regardless of how proficient they become in the second language.

 Article Errors Throughout the Manuscript

 The result is article errors that appear throughout the manuscript: missing "the" before specific concepts, missing "a" before countable singular nouns, and inconsistent article use across the same term in different sections of the same paper.
-These errors are among the most immediately visible markers of Chinese-influenced academic English, and they affect every section of the manuscript.
+These errors affect every section of the manuscript and are among the most consistent markers of Chinese-influenced academic English.

 How to identify article errors in your own writing